Radiative loss of coherence in free electrons: a long-range quantum phenomenon: INTRODUCTION

 The wave nature of electrons allows us to image materials with atomic resolution in transmission electron microscopy \cite{E05,MKM08} (TEM) and resolve the atomic structure and dynamics of molecules and crystal surfaces through low-energy \cite{DG1927,P1974}, photoemission \cite{paper037}, and ultrafast \cite{WPL16,FML22} electron diffraction.
 In these techniques, wave interference takes place between elastically scattered components, while inelastic collisions are typically regarded as a source of decoherence that destroys interference through the addition of a stochastic phase.

 Decoherence can be produced by coupling to material excitations.
 In particular, an electron split into two paths and moving parallel to a lossy planar surface was proposed \cite{APZ97}, extensively studied from a theoretical viewpoint \cite{APZ97,MPV03,L04,HL06,M06_3,H11_2,SB12}, and experimentally confirmed \cite{SH07,H10_2,BZB18,KRS20,CB20} to be a suitable configuration to observe electron decoherence.
-In a related scenario, inelastic electron scattering produced by coupling to thermally populated low-energy material excitations was shown to render an observable loss of electron coherence that limits spatial resolution in TEM \cite{UMH13,UMZ15}.
+In a related scenario, inelastic electron scattering generated by coupling to thermally populated low-energy material excitations was shown to render an observable loss of electron coherence that limits spatial resolution in TEM \cite{UMH13,UMZ15}.
+An extension to decoherence of charged particles trapped near a lossy surface has recently been made \cite{MHS22}.

 Electron decoherence is equally produced by inelastic excitations associated with photon emission and electromagnetic vacuum fluctuations, as predicted for an electron prepared in a prescribed two-path configuration \cite{F93,F97}, including the effect of neighboring perfect-conductor boundaries \cite{F93,MPV03,HL06}.
 Likewise, radiative electron decoherence is anticipated to take place due to bremsstrahlung emission \cite{BP01}, interaction with time-varying fields \cite{HF04}, and the Smith-Purcell effect \cite{AM08}.
 Intriguingly, recoherence can occur for electrons moving in a squeezed vacuum \cite{HF08}.